Oktaliem/oktahkopendataapitest/README.md

 <br>

 # DEMO REST API TESTING
-REST API Testing with SerenityBDD + REST Assured example
+REST API Testing with SerenityBDD + REST Assured Framework

 ## Preparation
 To be able to run this REST API Automated Test, you should have these in your machine: